automated-testing/nitrogen/README.md

 *More in-depth examples to follow*

-- **Everything extends from BaseElement:** Everything is a BaseElement, from a validation error to a submit button to a whole form on a page to the page itself.
+- **Everything extends from BaseElement:** Everything is a `BaseElement`, from a validation error to a submit button to a whole form on a page to the page itself.
  - **Tests only interact with component-level classes:** The JUnit tests themselves should always interact with Component-Level classes, any interaction with a child of a particular component should happen through the component itself and never directly from the test.
 - **There are 4 levels of abstraction:**
     - Test classes